איך האקר רואה את הארגון שלך

 Unnecessary permissions – a paradise for attackers

 Everyone has heard of two-step verification, but in practice – many organizations only implement it for some systems, or allow bypass via unsecured email.
-For a hacker, this is a rare opportunity: the organization feels secure – but in practice, the security hole remains open..
+For a hacker, this is a rare opportunity: the organization feels safe – but in practice, the security hole remains open.

 An attacker who starts by probing – through tools like Shodan or Censys – identifies your open assets.
 They look for old versions, exposed ports, unprotected endpoints.
-Once a vulnerability is found – for example, open access to RDP or an unprotected management system – entry is almost guaranteed.
+Once a weakness is found – for example, open RDP access or an unprotected management system – entry is almost guaranteed.

 Cybersecurity and IT – two worlds, one solution.